-Soy Sauce – Add it for a lovely umami flavor.
+Dark Soy Sauce – Add it for a lovely umami flavor.

 Eggs – I love to add eggs to my fried rice.
 You can choose to skip it.

-How to make Gochujang Fried Rice?
+How To Make Gochujang Fried Rice

 Add ¼ cup gochujang paste and cook for 30-40 seconds.

-Gochujang Fried Rice Recipe
+Korean Gochujang Fried Rice Recipe (Bokkeumbap)

-- 2 tablespoons vegetable oil
+- 2 tablespoons oil